music-encoding/music-encoding/README.md

 1. Create a recursive clone of this repository

-  Git offers a mechanism called `submodule` that allows to reference third party code used in your own project without including the code in your repository.
+  Git offers a mechanism called `submodule` that allows you to reference third party code used in your own project without including the code in your repository.
 This mechanism is used in the music-encoding repository in order to include the [TEI Stylesheets](https://github.com/TEIC/Stylesheets); these are needed for transforming the ODD files, e.g. to RNG schema files.
 Cloning a repository including the referenced submodules is referred to as _creating a recursive clone_.

    * If you do not have a clone on your local machine yet run the following from your command line: